ansys/pymechanical/doc/source/architecture.rst

 .. [#f2] The Python programming language is in fact only a specification of a language.
 CPython is the reference implementation developed by the creator of Python.
 There are others, including IronPython, PyPy, Cinder, and GraalPy.
 .. [#f3] IronPython is an implementation of the Python programming language using the DLR from .NET.
 It does not implement the Python/C API, which is why many Python packages cannot run within IronPython.
 It also currently only implements Python2.7.
 .. [#f4] *Undo* and *redo* are often implemented using a command pattern.
 They store all executed commands in a stack.
 Each command not only has the ability to execute, it also has the ability to undo itself.
 Undo and redo are then implemented by walking up and down the stack and executing the Command or its inverse function.
+.. [#f5] The Internet Protocol (IP) model is a layered description and specification that describes how information moves on the internet.
+.. [#f6] Actually, for normal procedure calls within an address space, there needs to be a similar handshake about how the inputs and arguments are passed.
+This is called a calling convention, and describes what to do with CPU registers.
+.. [#f7] HTTPS, HTTP/2, and HTTP/3.